-Illula mutuai ruliu instruments, on occasions, there could be difficulties in transacting in the market due to extreme volatility or unusual constriction in market volumes or on occasions when an unusually large transaction has to be put through.
+- Credit Risk: Debt securities are subject to the risk of an issuer's inability to meet principal and interest payments on the obligations.
+The fund has a rigorous credit research process.
+The credit team analyses and approves each issuer before investment by the scheme.
+There is a regulatory and internal cap on exposure to each issuer.
+This ensures a diversified portfolio and reduced credit risk in the portfolio.
+Liquidity Risk: The corporate debt market is relatively illiquid vis-à-vis the government securities market.
+Even though the government securities market is more liquid compared to that of other debt instruments, on occasions, there could be difficulties in transacting in the market due to extreme volatility or unusual constriction in market volumes or on occasions when an unusually large transaction has to be put through.
+The scheme is envisaged to be actively managed portfolios.
+The liquidity and volatility of a security are important criteria in security selection process.
+This ensures that liquidity risk is minimized.
 Investing in unrated securities: Lower rated or unrated securities are more likely to react to developments affecting the market and the credit risk than the highly rated securities which react primarily to movements in the general level of interest rates.
 Lower rated securities also tend to be more sensitive to economic conditions than higher rated securities.
-The schemes have a rigorous credit research process and as such all investments, rated or unrated, are analyzed and approved by the credit team before investment by the schemes.
+The scheme has a rigorous credit research process and as such all investments, rated or unrated, are analyzed and approved by the credit team before investment by the scheme.
 Further there is a regulatory and internal cap on exposure to unrated issuers, limiting exposure to unrated securities.
-Investing in unlisted securities: The Schemes may invest in securities which are not quoted on a stock exchange ("unlisted securities") which in general are subject to greater price fluctuations, less liquidity and greater risk than those which are traded in the open market.
+Investing in unlisted securities: The Scheme may invest in securities which are not quoted on a stock exchange ("unlisted securities") which in general are subject to greater price fluctuations, less liquidity and greater risk than those which are traded in the open market.
 Unlisted securities may lack a liquid secondary market and there can be no assurance that the Schemes will realise its investments in unlisted securities at a fair value.
-The schemes will predominantly invest in listed securities and in some instances, invest in securities which are expected to be listed.
+The scheme will predominantly invest in listed securities and in some instances, invest in securities which are expected to be listed.
 Further, listing of debt securities typically has no significant impact on the liquidity, trading volatility and price discovery.
 Settlement Risk: Delays or other problems in settlement of transactions could result in temporary periods when the assets of the Scheme are not invested and no return is earned thereon.
-The AMC has well laid out processes and systems, which mitigate operational risks attached with the settlement process.
+The AMC has a strong operations team and well laid out processes and systems, which mitigate operational risks attached with the settlement process.
 Reinvestment Risk: This risk refers to the interest rate levels at which cash flows received from the securities in the Plans are reinvested.
 The additional income from reinvestment is the "interest on interest" component.
-The risk is that the rate at which interim cash flows can be reinvested may be Reinvestment risk is an inherent feature of the portfolio management process.
+The risk is that the rate at which interim cash flows can be reinvested may be lower than that originally assumed.
+Reinvestment risk is an inherent feature of the portfolio management process.
 It may be managed, to a certain extent, by seeking to invest in securities with relatively low intermittent cash flows.